linxinshi/EntityRetrievalTAS/README.md

 PyLucene 6.x

-(if you have diffculty in install PyLucene under Windows, please refer to http://lxsay.com/archives/365)
+(if you have diffculty in installing PyLucene on Windows, please refer to http://lxsay.com/archives/365)

 # comments
 1. The TAS approach is implemented in a backtracking way to speed up the retrieval. (see function get_sas_prob() and mlmSas() in lib_metric.py)